"Designer. Entrepreneur. Strategist. Three titles that continue to shape my work."

 Especially good at: Solving any challenge your brand has.
-Having been an entrepreneur, combined with extensive branding and design experience, Eric has the know-how to conquer any obstacle.
+Having been an entrepreneur, combined with extensive branding, design and strategy experience, Eric has the know-how to conquer any obstacle.
 Past category work includes CPG beauty and hair care, CPG food and beverage, apparel, plus various luxury services and products, like hotels and restaurants, cooking equipment and spirits.

 Alter ego: A Chameleon.
 “My career has been shaped by different people, experiences, philosophies and places, which allows me to look back on the past to effectively adapt to the current environment.”